bushraaksoy/Kotlin-Notes/notes.md

 - **Float**: Decimal values with a precision of about six or seven decimal digits.
 - **Double**: Decimal values with a precision of about 15 digits.

-## Characters

-The `Char` data type is used to store single characters.

-## Booleans

-The `Boolean` data type represents one bit of information either true or false.

-## Strings

-The `String` data type is used to store a sequence of characters.

-## Arrays

-The `Array` data type is used to store multiple values of the same type.

 ## For loop